By Michal Shvimer

 We love a cultured couple, and that could be you, for the low cost of $0.
 A student ID from a Boston-area college gives you V.I.P. (really, just regular) access to most museums.
 Surprise your S/O with a spontaneous date looking at beautiful art, taking cool pictures and learning some interesting history will make for a very memorable day and a great Insta post for later.
 With the free entertainment, you can splurge on a lunch in the city.

 Boston museums that have free student access are the Isabella Stewart Gardner Museum, the Museum of Fine Arts and the MIT Museum.
 Be sure to check out free museum days/times for special deals, as well.

 Make a playlist

 Another free and lovely gift.
 I mean, unless you’re counting your $4.99 monthly subscription fee (if you don’t have the Spotify premium and the Hulu student deal, what are you doing?).

 Curate the perfect playlist for the one you love by adding their favorite songs, the songs that make you think of them and the songs that you mutually love.
 Reenact a 1990s romance movie and share a pair of headphones, listening to the playlist together.
 Please.

-Single rose and a box of chocolates
+Roses and a box of chocolates

 OK, fine, be basic if you want!
 At least you can do it for a reasonable price.
 And if you’re going to get chocolate, you may as well get a heart-shaped box of chocolates — ‘tis the season, after all.